Martian8/words-in-words-solver/README.md

 # words-in-words-solver
-Words in words is a game where a word is chosen, and using letters from the chosen word, you make new words. for example with the word dinner
+Words in words is a game where a word is chosen, and using letters from the chosen word, you make new words

+for example with the word dinner

 I can get: